Designing AI-Resilient Assessments Using Interconnected Problems: A Theoretically Grounded and Empirically Validated Framework: Introduction

 While educators widely acknowledge this gap, proposed solutions often focus on how instructors can \emph{use} AI as a teaching assistant---for intelligent tutoring, adaptive feedback, or automated grading---rather than on how assessment design itself must fundamentally change \cite{ZawackiRichter2019, BondEtAl2024}.
 Such an approach overlooks the core challenge: the nature of meaningful technical work has shifted.
 Professionals now focus less on executing discrete tasks and more on orchestrating complex, multi-step workflows that integrate AI as a component, a form of higher-order work that current AI systems cannot replicate \cite{brynjolfsson2023macroeconomics}.
 This shift demands a new pedagogical focus on \emph{AI-resilient assessments}: assignments that cultivate genuine learning precisely because they cannot be fully delegated to an AI.

-Our approach is grounded in the recognized limitations of large language models (LLMs).
-While proficient at single-step, modular problems, even state-of-the-art models like GPT-$5$ exhibit brittleness in tasks requiring sustained, multi-step reasoning \cite{phan2025humanity, shojaee2025illusion}.
-Empirical benchmarks consistently show that LLMs struggle with long inference chains, logical negation, and discovering abstract structural patterns, often exploiting superficial token biases rather than engaging in genuine inference \cite{parmar2024logicbench, gendron2024abstractreasoners, jiang2024tokenbias}.
-This limitation is not merely theoretical; domain-specific evaluations in fields like biostatistics confirm that LLMs fail on multi-stage procedures unless guided by iterative human feedback \cite{ignjatovic2023biostat}.
-The boundary of AI capability, therefore, defines the frontier of essential human skill.
+Our approach to AI-resilient assessment design is grounded in recognized intrinsic limitations of large language models (LLMs) based on the transformer architecture.
+While proficient at single-step, modular problems, even state-of-the-art models like GPT-5 exhibit brittleness in tasks requiring sustained, multi-step reasoning \cite{phan2025humanity, shojaee2025illusion}.
+Empirical benchmarks consistently show that LLMs struggle with long inference chains and discovering abstract structural patterns, often exploiting superficial token biases rather than engaging in genuine inference \cite{parmar2024logicbench, gendron2024abstractreasoners, jiang2024tokenbias}.
+These limitations are not merely theoretical; domain-specific evaluations in fields like biostatistics confirm that LLMs fail on multi-stage procedures unless guided by iterative human feedback \cite{ignjatovic2023biostat}.
+Importantly, these constraints are architectural rather than incidental—rooted in how transformers process sequential information—and are unlikely to be resolved through scaling alone \cite{phan2025humanity}.
+The boundary of current AI capability in multi-step and complex reasoning, therefore, defines a durable frontier for cultivating essential human skills that we must impart to our students.